williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 ## Prediction

-Finally, the model was used to make predictions on the test set (11/25-12/31).
+Finally, the model was used to make predictions on the test set (November 25-December 31).
 On 25 days, load was overestimated and the remaining 12 days were underestimated.
 The overall system load in the test set was 2,143,744 MWh and the predicted load was 2,210,006 MWh, meaning there would be a surplus of 66,262 MWh if power generation decisions were based entirely on these predictions.

 ![Test Set](https://williamscale.github.io/attachments/cps-load-prediction/test_time.png)